 All cafeterias have computerized cashiering with pre-payment ability.
-We encourage pre-payments for the student's convenience.
-Parents may check student balances and make payments on www.K12PaymentCenter.com.
+We encourage pre-payments for the students' convenience.
+Parents may check student balances and make payments at www.linqconnect.com.
+This website will allow families to see current transactions, monitor cafeteria balances, and make payments on cafeteria accounts.
+There are also options to set up alerts for low-balances, and other important alerts that families may find beneficial.
 The Nutrition Department at the Central Office has the capability to process credit card or debit card payments in person or over the telephone.
 There is a fee for this service.

-Limited charges are allowed.
-However, charge balance letters will be sent home by students on a monthly basis.
-If charges are not paid and become excessive, the Nutrition Department will make phone calls to parents/guardians.
-If a successful resolution is not met the administration may make a referral to school social worker, or seek reimbursement through any legal means.
+Cafeteria balance letters will be sent home with students each month to keep families informed of outstanding cafeteria account balances.
+Limited charges are allowed for students; however, if charges are not paid and become excessive, students may be denied participation in various rewards, including but not limited to field trips, field days, and other reward incentives.
+In addition, the Nutrition Department will also make phone calls to parents/guardians who do not respond to monthly cafeteria balance letters and maintain documentation of contact attempts on file in the nutrition department.
+If a successful resolution is not met the administration may make a referral to school social worker or seek reimbursement through any legal means.